Firebase vs Heroku | What are the Differences?

 - Multiple databases

 - Enterprise contracts

 - Free Tier (available until November 28, 2022)

 For more information, please refer to Heroku’s pricing page.

 The Advantages of Heroku

 Another feature that gives Heroku an edge is server logging.
-Heroku provides a command-line interface that gives access to process logs in real-time.
-That is why Heroku developers find it easier to troubleshoot problems, generate reports, and accomplish debugging tasks.
+Heroku provides a command-line interface that offers access to process logs in real-time.
+Heroku developers find troubleshooting problems, generating reports, and accomplishing debugging tasks easier.

 The drawbacks of Heroku

-Hosting applications on Heroku can be cost-intensive in spite of offering developers free SSL and free startup dynos.
+Hosting applications on Heroku can be cost-intensive despite offering developers free SSL and free startup Dynos (valid only until Nov 28, 2022).
 Most of the time, developers are compelled to subscribe to additional services when using Heroku.